Israel kills four Palestinians in Gaza, West Bank

 The extended closure follows repeated confrontations between Palestinian protesters and Israeli forces along the border over the past few days.

-The confrontations have seen multiple Palestinians wounded after Israeli forces launch gunfire and tear gas at the protesters.
+The confrontations have seen multiple Palestinians wounded after Israeli forces fired guns and tear gas at the protesters.
 The Israeli military also launched an air attack late Friday on the Gaza Strip.

 ‘Collective punishment’